aoenth/karabiner-elements-complex-mods/README.md

 /Users/{username}/.config/karabiner/assets/complex_modifications
 ```

-3. ```git clone``` into this folder or simply copy the json files into this folder
+3. ```git clone``` into this folder or simply copy the json files into this folder.

-4. Start Karabiner-Elements and navigate to "Complex Modifications", click "Add Rule" and enable the rules you want to add
+4. Start Karabiner-Elements and navigate to "Complex Modifications", click "Add Rule" and enable the rules you want to add.
 ![](README_files/screenshot.png)

 ## Modifications for Software Dvorak Keyboards